LC-Linkous/pso_quantum/README.md

 PSO consists of a population (or swarm) of candidate solutions called particles.
 Each particle moves through the search space, influenced by its own best-known position and the best-known positions of the swarm.
 The algorithm combines exploration and exploitation to find the optimal solution.

 ## Quantum Inspired Optimization

 Quantum Particle Swarm Optimization (QPSO) was introduced in 2004 [2] [3].
-Paraphrased from [2], in PSO the location and velocity vectors are used to determine the trajectory of the particle, which because in Newtonian mechannics a particle moves along a determind trajectory.
+Paraphrased from [2], in PSO the location and velocity vectors are used to determine the trajectory of the particle, which because in Newtonian mechanics a particle moves along a determined trajectory.
 However, in quantum mechanics, the location and velocity vectors cannot be determined/known simultaneously due to uncertainty principle (Werner Heisenberg, 1927).
-The take away being, quantum-inspired algorithms take concepts from quantum mechanics, such as superposition and entanglement, and apply them in classical computation to solve optimization problems more effectively (depending on the problem type).
+The takeaway being, quantum-inspired algorithms take concepts from quantum mechanics, such as superposition and entanglement, and apply them in classical computation to solve optimization problems more effectively (depending on the problem type).
 These two concepts are applied, generally speaking, as follows:

 1) Superposition